 The only brand that we saw across the thinly populated Spiti Valley was SBI – it not only had branches everywhere it also informed how far is the next branch.

 We as vegetarians survived on vegetable Thupka in Spiti Valley.
 Rice and daal are easily available.

-We did our trip from Shimla to Manali and stopped at Kaza.
-If you do independently, Kaza can be approached from Manali via Gramphu and Kunzum Pass.
-There is state transport bus that travels between Manali & Kaza during summer months.
+We did our trip from Shimla to Manali and stopped in Kaza town.
+If you do independently, it can be approached from Manali via Gramphu and Kunzum Pass.
+There is a state transport bus that travels between Manali & Kaza during summer months.
 The roads are difficult and unpredictable.

-Recommend you read following travel blog posts on places to visit in Himachal Pradesh, the adventurous tourist attractions.
+Recommend you read the following travel blog on places to visit in Himachal Pradesh, the adventurous tourist’s attractions.